symfonycorp/symfony-cloud-docs/cookbooks/go_live.rst

 5. Bonuses
 ----------

-The following steps are not required but good practices when going live with a SymfonyCloud project.
+The following steps are not strictly required but good practices when going live with a SymfonyCloud project. **We highly recommend you to read this section now so that you are aware of them (even if you decide to apply them later on).**

 Scaling
 ~~~~~~~